Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 ### Level 17: Hair Trigger

 You have learned to detonate your Explosives from afar.
 When you craft an Explosive, you can create a rudimentary arcane remote to trigger the Explosive from afar.
-As a Utilise action, you can trigger the Explosive as long as you are within 100 feet.
+As a :rsc-a: **Utilise** action, you can trigger the Explosive as long as you are within 100 feet.

 ---